jakesower/spectragraph/docs/query.md

 # Query Language Guide

-Data Prism queries are JSON objects that describe what data to fetch and how to transform it.
+SpectraGraph queries are JSON objects that describe what data to fetch and how to transform it.
 This guide covers all query syntax, from basic field selection to complex expressions.

 ## Table of Contents